adakaleh/candaparerevista.ro/content/highlights/2018/2018.08.26/index.md

 * [The 10 Secrets to Indie Game Success (and Why They Do Not Exist)](http://www.gamasutra.com/blogs/PaulKilduffTaylor/20180824/325218/The_10_Secrets_to_Indie_Game_Success_and_Why_They_Do_Not_Exist.php) (Gamasutra)
 * [A Study Into Puzzle Design](https://www.gamasutra.com/blogs/JoshBycer/20180830/325554/A_Study_Into_Puzzle_Design.php) (Gamasutra)
 * [50 things I learned from working in the game industry](https://www.gamasutra.com/blogs/StevenHonders/20180830/325499/50_things_I_learned_from_working_in_the_game_industry.php) (Gamasutra)
+* [Where's my money, dude: what Steam is silent about](https://medium.com/@nikolaybondarenko_41585/dude-wheres-my-money-or-divvying-up-the-loot-part-2-da8c04b27c85), partea a 2-a (Medium)

 ### Design, world-building
 * [Skellige's Costly Landscape](https://www.slowrun.me/2018/08/skelliges-costly-landscape.html) (SlowRun)